The Art of Storytelling

-This 5-day workshop by National Geographic Photographer Gerd Ludwig is for photographers and serious amateurs who want to take their photography to the next level.
+This 4 1/2 day workshop by National Geographic Photographer Gerd Ludwig is for photographers and serious amateurs who want to take their photography to the next level.
 It concentrates on the aesthetic, technical, and logistical aspects of photographing with personal vision and balanced objectivity.
 It is designed to help photographers develop a personal eye, and to leave feeling inspired.

 HOW IT WORKS:

-Each participant should come prepared with a subject idea with the goal of producing a set of images by the end of the workshop.
+Each participant should photograph a subject idea with the goal of producing a set of images by the end of the workshop.
 After individual portfolio reviews, Gerd will provide guidance to help streamline each idea, provide research tips, and create a coverage plan.

 Throughout the workshop critiques will take place, both in groups and individually.
-In meetings with the students Gerd will be available for advice on career aspirations.
+In meetings with the students, Gerd will be available for advice on personal photographic aspirations.
 The course will culminate with each photographer presenting his or her photographs to the class for feedback.